Installing Windows XP\7\8\10 using WinNTSetup

 - Now UEFI-boot from the E2B USB drive on the target UEFI system.

-Once it has booted to WinPE, run \e2b\RestoreE2B_32_64.cmd and answer Y when prompted to switch in the E2B partitions (note: does not work in XP WinPE or on Removable E2B USB drives).
+Once it has booted to WinPE, run \e2b\RestoreE2B_32_64.cmd and answer Y when prompted to switch in the E2B partitions (note: does not work in XP WinPE so try other .cmd srcipts if XP PE).

 - Run WinNTSetup and proceed as outlined above.